For Your Eyes Only (film): Plot

-The British information-gathering vessel St Georges, which holds the Automatic Targeting Attack Communicator (ATAC), the system used by the Ministry of Defence to co-ordinate the Royal Navy's fleet of Polaris submarines, is sunk after accidentally trawling an old naval mine in the Ionian Sea.
-The British ask marine archaeologist Sir Timothy Havelock to secretly locate the St Georges.
+The British information-gathering vessel St Georges, which holds the Automatic Targeting Attack Communicator (ATAC), the system used by the Ministry of Defence to co-ordinate the Royal Navy's fleet of Polaris submarines, is sunk after trawling an old naval mine in the Ionian Sea.
+The British ask marine archaeologist Sir Timothy Havelock secretly to locate the St Georges.
 However, he and his wife are then murdered on their yacht (Triana) by Cuban hitman Hector Gonzales.
 Havelock's daughter Melina witnesses the murders, and vows revenge.

 The head of the KGB, General Gogol, also has learned of the fate of the St Georges and has notified his contact in Greece.
 MI6 agent James Bond is ordered by the Minister of Defence, Sir Frederick Gray, and MI6 Chief of Staff Bill Tanner to retrieve the ATAC before the Soviets do so, for the transmitter could order attacks by the submarines' Polaris ballistic missiles.
 Bond goes to Spain to learn who hired Gonzales.

 While spying on Gonzales's villa, Bond is captured by his men, but escapes as a crossbow bolt kills Gonzales.
 The assassin was Melina, who escapes with Bond.
-Aided by Bond, Q uses computerised technology to identify the man Bond saw paying off Gonzales as Emile Leopold Locque and goes to Locque's possible base in Cortina, Italy.
-There, Bond meets his contact, Luigi Ferrara, and a well-connected Greek business magnate and intelligence informant, Aris Kristatos, who reveals that Locque is employed by Milos Columbo, known as "the Dove" in the Greek underworld, Kristatos's former resistance partner during the Second World War.
+Aided by Bond, Q uses the computerised Identigraph to identify the man Bond saw paying off Gonzales as Emile Leopold Locque and goes to Locque's possible base in Cortina, Italy.
+There, Bond meets his contact, Luigi Ferrara, and a well-connected Greek business magnate and intelligence informant, Aris Kristatos, who reveals that Locque is employed by Milos Columbo, known as "the Dove" in the Greek underworld, Kristatos's former Greek resistance partner during the Second World War.
 After Bond goes with Kristatos's protégée, figure skater Bibi Dahl, to a biathlon course, a group of three men, which includes East German biathlete Eric Kriegler, chases Bond, trying to kill him.
 Bond escapes and goes with Ferrara to bid Bibi farewell in an ice rink, where he fends off another attempt on his life by three men in ice hockey gear.
 Ferrara is killed in Bond's car, with a dove pin in his hand.
 Bond then travels to Corfu in pursuit of Columbo.